3disturbed/LODmyImage/README.md

 [Return to Table of Contents](#table-of-contents-)

 ---
+## Acknowledgments 🙌

+This module was developed under the leadership of Ben Darlington, who guided the conversation and wrote the software, bringing the concept to life.

+Ali Garrido proposed creating a simple solution to dynamically control image sizes sent to the client based on an initial quick speed test.
+A discussion with John Rearden of Code Institute sparked the idea of building this functionality into a simple form that can be seamlessly integrated into the front end of a website.

+Special thanks to Ali and John for their valuable contributions.

 ## License 📜
 This project is licensed under the MIT License.
 Basically, you can do almost anything with it except blame us if it doesn’t work.